Man was created for eternity. Disobeying God's will meant death, and it has poisoned us all. However, death does not have the last word. God has it.

 God, I leave my dead loved ones to your good hands.

 Yes there is.
-The Old Testament speaks sparsely about the state after death, but around the time of New Testament sheds light even on this dark reality.
-Jesus says that hell was not created for human beings originally but for Satan and his angels.
-It is described as an eternal fire, lake of fire, darkness, separation, weeping and gnashing of teeth.
-When we cannot say how literally we have to understand the depictions of hell, we can be content with this definition: hell is an eternal separation from God and His goodness.
-A Christian should not be interested in hell but rather how to avoid it.
-And we have to remember that Jesus did not come to this world to scare us with hell but to redeem us for heaven.
-You too!
+The Old Testament speaks little about what it's like after death, but when we get to the New Testament and Jesus, the light of revelation illuminates even this dark reality.
+Jesus says about hell that it was not originally prepared for people but for the Devil and his angels.
+Hell is described as eternal fire, a lake of fire, darkness, separation, weeping, and gnashing of teeth.
+Since we cannot say how concretely these images should be understood, I think we can settle for a definition like this: Hell is eternal separation from God and all His goodness.

 Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.